For more on Scandi Casting see: Some things I’ve Learned about Scandi Casting …

 Here I am after over a year of practice.

-Here is a quote by Cloner from Speypages who is a disciple of the Underhand Wizards and performs beautiful Scandinavian casts using the Underhand technique.
+Here is a quote by Cloner from Speypages who is a disciple of the Underhand Wizards and performs beautiful Scandinavian casts using lots of bottom hand.
+Not to be confused with the Underhand Technique.

 There is one hint I can give you about the true Scandi/Underhand casting.
 Something very simple but hard to pick up by most people learning this technique without the instructor.
 To be able to propel the line forward using your underhand (by pulling your underhand toward the body) you first have to push your underhand away from your body during the sweep